 - Enteroinvasive E. coli (EIEC) invades (passes into) the intestinal wall to produce severe diarrhea.

 - Enterohemorrhagic E. coli (EHEC) is a type of EHEC, E.coli 0157:H7 that can cause bloody diarrhea and the hemolytic uremic syndrome (anemia and kidney failure).

 - Enterotoxigenic E. coli (ETEC) is the one that causes most of travelers' diarrhea, and produces a toxin that acts on the intestinal lining.

 - Enteropathogenic E. coli (EPEC) can cause diarrhea outbreaks in newborn nurseries.

 - Enteroinvasive E. coli (EIEC) invade the epithelial cells causing diarrhea with mucus and blood.

 - Enteroaggregative E. coli (EAggEC) can cause acute and chronic (long lasting) diarrhea in children.

 Other bacterial species implicated in travelers' diarrhea include Campylobacter jejuni, Shigella, and Salmonella.
 Viruses (including Rotavirus, Norwalk virus and other enteric viruses) less commonly are causes of travelers' diarrhea.
 Parasitic infections are an uncommon cause with the exception of Giardia lamblia, which should be suspected in individuals traveling to Russia or to mountainous regions of the Northern Hemisphere.
-Cryptosporidum, another parasite, also has been implicated as a common cause of diarrhea in visitors to St. Petersburg, Russia.
+Cryptosporidum, another parasite, also has been implicated as a common cause of diarrhea in visitors to St. Petersburg, Russia and elsewhere.